Skip to main content

 All you need to know about how your funds are protected.

-Updated yesterday
+Updated today

 Disclaimer: the protections mentioned in this article do not cover investment performance.
 It’s important to always remember that markets may go up or down, so you should never invest more than you can afford to lose.

 Trusting us with your investments is not something we take for granted.
 Any funds that you deposit into your Shares account are kept in a secure account called an E-money account.
-This E-money account is safeguarded by our partner Modulr, an authorised E-money Institution (EMI).
-This means that if we or Modulr were ever to become insolvent (i.e. bankrupt), funds that you have deposited with Modulr are protected against the claims made by any creditor.
+This E-money account is safeguarded by our partner Modulr, an authorised Electronic Money Institution (EMI).

 How is an E-money Institution (EMI) different from a bank?